How much should life insurance cost per month on average?

 10 key factors which affect the cost of your premiums

-Before establishing how much life insurance should cost each month you need to understand the key cost factors:
+Before establishing how much the average life insurance costs each month you need to understand the key cost factors:

 - Your age – The younger you are when you take out a policy, the cheaper your premiums